domeckert/pyproffit/docs/source/intro.rst

 Limitations
 ***********

-- The current fitting process uses a maximum-likelihood optimization through the iminuit library.
-While this is fine for simple cases, it is difficult to sample the entire parameter space and provide accurate uncertainties through this method.
-I am currently working on replacing the iminuit optimizer with the powerful PyMC3 optimization package.

 - The computation of the PSF mixing matrix currently only works with PSF images that have the same pixel size as the provided image.